What Do Home Inspectors Look For?

 If you do find there are issues, it might seem simple enough to go down to the local hardware store or nearby supermarket to buy some household pesticides and do the job of killing pests in your home or garden yourself.
-But it’s worth calling a professional service like Moxie Pest Control to get the job done in a thorough way, destroying not only visible pests but also their eggs and hives.
+But it’s worth calling a professional service to get the job done in a thorough way, destroying not only visible pests but also their eggs and hives.

 Once you’ve created a pest-free home, you can maintain things by consistently cleaning the kitchen, getting rid of standing water, and maintain your yard.

 Inspecting Electrical Systems

 The older the house, the more important it is to completely check all the electrical connections and all the wiring in the home.
 It’s usually a good idea to continue to have the electrical system inspected every three or five years.